-To mitigate against these barriers, this project will explore the creative possibilities of orchestrating the media devices present in the user/listener’s environment (such as smartphones, tablets, virtual assistants), using object-based media (where content and content metadata are considered separately and in parallel) for the delivery of immersive and interactive audio and audio-visual storytelling experiences.
+This project will explore the creative possibilities of orchestrated media devices (such as smartphones, tablets, virtual assistants) and object-based media (where content and content metadata are considered separately and in parallel) for the delivery of immersive and interactive audio and audio-visual storytelling experiences.
 The use of orchestrated devices will be investigated by reviewing the existing literature and creative outputs, as well as working with production companies and audiences to determine beneficial use-cases.
-The project will focus on charting the historic and current landscape of orchestrated media, and development and testing of new orchestrated audio and audio-visual storytelling experiences from a production and/or an end-user viewpoint.
+The project will focus on development and testing of new orchestrated audio and audio-visual storytelling experiences from a production and/or an end-user viewpoint.
 On the production side, aspects such as workflow, tools, and how to express, capture, and represent creative intent will be investigated.
 The experience of the end user will be considered in order to clearly ascertain, demonstrate, and improve upon the tangible benefit to audiences of this type of content reproduction.

 The project is part of the on-going relationship between the University of York Department of Electronic Engineering AudioLab (https://audiolab.york.ac.uk/) and BBC R&D (https://www.bbc.co.uk/rd), through the XR Stories AHRC Creative Cluster R&D Partnership (https://xrstories.co.uk/).
 The successful candidate will be supervised by Professor Damian Murphy and study in the Department of Electronic Engineering AudioLab at the University of York, spending short periods of time with the XR Stories team in York, and with BBC R&D at MediaCityUK.
-Up to 12 months of this 3.5 year PhD will be spent on placement with BBC R&D as a single block of time, or in shorter more focused periods, 3-6 months at a time.
+This will lead to a full one-year placement with BBC R&D in the third year of this research project.

 The project will consider both research and development, as well as practice-based approaches, and user studies with colleagues from the BBC.
-The successful applicant should have a strong interest in sound, music and immersive audio technology and good programming skills.
-This project is highly multi-disciplinary in its nature and we welcome applicants from a broad range of core research backgrounds and interests, extending from audio signal processing to user experience design, human-computer interaction, as well as relevant creative sound design practice.
+The successful applicant should have a strong interest in sound, music and immersive audio technology, excellent programming skills and an understanding of DSP and sound design practice.

-Applicants must apply via the University’s online application system at https://www.york.ac.uk/study/postgraduate-research/apply/.
+How to apply: Applicants must apply via the University’s online application system at https://www.york.ac.uk/study/postgraduate-research/apply/.
 Please read the application guidance first so that you understand the various steps in the application process.
-To apply, please select the PhD in Electronic Engineering or Music Technology for October 2020 entry.
+To apply, please select the PhD in Electronic Engineering or the PhD in Music Technology for October 2019 entry.
 Please specify in your PhD application that you would like to be considered for this studentship.